 The money line bet, simply which team will win, is best suited to sports that often have fewer opportunities to score or to individual events in which a clear winner invariably results.
 Here are the best sports and events for Moneyline betting –

-The moneyline is highly used in MLB games as it tends low-scoring games.
+The moneyline bet is highly used in MLB games as it tend low-scoring games.
 Even though upsets happen, it remains a very popular bet among sports bettors.
 In addition, the listed pitcher’s money lines are also offered, depending on particular bet starting pitchers.

 Money lines are available, but point- spread bets and totals are used more often in the higher-scoring game.
 But most of the best NBA betting sites tend to offer all three types of bets.